The following professionals lent their expertise to this article:

 Scholarship for Physical Therapist Assistants

-Eligible applicants must be studying as a physical therapy student at an accredited institution in the U.S. during their year of application.
-Application materials include a completed online form and a 1000-word essay.
-The essay must address how the applicant plans to use their talent and education to improve the world.
+Available to physical therapy assistant students at an accredited institution in the U.S. Application materials include a completed online form and a 1000-word essay addressing how the applicant plans to use their talent and education to improve the world.

 Amount: $500